yhs666/mc-docs.zh-cn/articles/site-recovery/azure-to-azure-powershell.md

         $TempASRJob = Get-ASRJob -Job $TempASRJob
 }

 #Check if the Job completed successfully.
-The updated job state of a successfuly completed job should be "Succeeded"
+The updated job state of a successfulLy completed job should be "Succeeded"
 Write-Output $TempASRJob.State

 $PrimaryFabric = Get-AsrFabric -Name "A2Ademo-ChinaEast"